-Project Fisheries Manager, Elizabeth Marchetti, Sea Risk Solutions
+Fisheries Liaison Officer, Elizabeth Marchetti

-Email: Elizabeth Marchetti emarchetti@searisksolutions.com, emarc@equinor.com
+Email: emarc@equinor.com

-Elizabeth joined Sea Risk Solutions with extensive fisheries experience along the Atlantic seaboard.
+Elizabeth joined Equinor with extensive fisheries experience along the Atlantic seaboard.
 She is a former Rhode Island commercial lobster fisherman, Point Judith, R.I.
-NOAA Port Agent. and field scientist, in major northeast commercial fisheries from ports of New York, Connecticut, Rhode Island, Massachusetts and Maine.
+NOAA Port Agent and field scientist, in major northeast commercial fisheries from ports of New York, Connecticut, Rhode Island, Massachusetts and Maine.
 Elizabeth was the fisheries liaison for the Block Island Wind Farm from 2015-2019.
 Elizabeth has also supported the Empire Wind project by serving as an OFLR during geophysical, geotechnical and benthic survey activities in the Empire Wind lease area during summer 2018.
 She holds a B.S. in Marine Biology from the University of Rhode Island.
-Elizabeth is now the Projects' Fisheries Manager and serves as the primary contact with the Projects' Management Team on fisheries matters.
+Elizabeth is Equinor's Fisheries Liaison Officer and serves as the primary contact with the Projects' Management Team on fisheries matters.
 She is currently a member on the NEFMC Habitat Advisory Panel.

-Classification: Open Status: Issued Expiry date: 2022-12-31 Page 20 of 28
+Classification: Open Status: Issued Expiry date: 2022-12-31 Page 21 of 29